MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/how-to-guides.md

 ## Additional deployment instructions

-Our [Azure Information Protection technical blog](https://aka.ms/AIPblog) has additional guidance from our Customer Experience Engineering team.
+Our [Azure Information Protection technical blog](https://aka.ms/AIPblog) includes additional guidance from the trenches.

 For example, a methodology with best practices for business decision makers and IT implementers: